 It gives a detailed explanation of the blockchains and the crypto-currencies powering them.
 It also has parts considering the cases of cryptos as related to fintech, real estate, insurance, government, and other industries.

 I personally, could find tidbits of information here and there about the data on this book, but never in an orderly, efficient manner that gives the facts of all the most important blockchains and touches other topics of interest related to cryptos and blockchain technology.

 Because the approach is orderly, its contents can give themselves the luxury of being general, but at the same time in-depth.
-The chapters are long, none of the technologies received the thin content treatment in this book.
+The chapters are long, and none of the technologies received the thin content treatment in this book.

 Each of the blockchain and its crypto coins I listed above makes a chapter of Part 2, Developing Your Knowledge